Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah, it's absolutely amazing.

-I've seen a few interviews with some of those people
+I've seen a few interviews with some of those people.

-and one woman tells a story about how about 128 of them were crowded together in a basement
+And one woman tells a story about how about 128 of them

-cellar after the building they were being housed in was bombed by russia and she said food was
+after the building they were being housed in was bombed by Russia.

-but despite the conditions being dangerous and not far off prison conditions this woman said morale
+But despite the conditions being dangerous and not far off prison conditions,

-was incredibly high because and this is a quote from her we were considered worthy of saving
+this woman said morale was incredibly high because, and this is a quote from her,

-it's incredible so heartbreaking and what what a wild situation to be in where you're in a country,
+And what a wild situation to be in where you're in a country, you're an enemy in your own country, you're seen as an enemy.

 Yeah, absolutely awful.

-And all these people that I've seen tell stories about Wallenberg and stuff,
+And all these people that I've seen tell stories about Wallenberg and stuff, they speak so highly of him.

-they've really got him on a pedestal in a way.
+and they're so, I don't know, they've really got him on a pedestal in a way.

 Some of the anecdotal stories, like I was saying, are amazing.

-I saw a video of a woman telling a story that I also saw mentioned
+I saw a video of a woman telling a story that I also saw mentioned on the Michigan University website.

 So here's a quote from the site.

-It says, Jews were frequently tied together three in a row on the bank of the danube
+It says, Jews were frequently tied together three in a row on the bank of the Danube.

-a woman from wallenberg's office recalled an occasion when wallenberg heard that hungarian
+A woman from Wallenberg's office recalled an occasion when Wallenberg heard that Hungarian Nazis were shooting women and children at the river.

-nazis were shooting women and children at the river.
 He asked his staff who could swim.

 We went.